Shrimp Dhansak

 Not only is this curry FREE, it’s also very filling and satisfying.
 Make a large batch so you can enjoy the leftovers, it tastes even better the following day.
 Serve over brown rice to up the fibre content!

-How to make prawn Dhansak
+How to make Dhansak

-Take a look at this step by step tutorial – please note you will find the full recipe, including ingredients in the recipe card at the end of this post.
+Take a look at this step by step tutorial – plas note you will find the full recipe, including ingredients in the recipe card at the end of this post.

 STEP 1.
 Heat the oil* (or use ghee for a more authentic version) in a large pan.
 Fry the spices, ginger and chillies for a couple of minutes over medium-high heat until the mustard seeds start to pop.
 Take care the spices don’t burn.